Weston Ruter

 border: none | <border> [ , <border> ]*

-In any case, the box-shadow property still has a benefit of allowing the borders to blend together by specifying the box-shadow's blur radius (see screenshot from Firefox 3.5):
+In any case, the box-shadow property still has a benefit of allowing the borders to blend together by specifying the box-shadow's blur radius (see screenshot from Firefox 3.5 and another from Chrome 5):

 I have blended rainbow borders!